Montréal-Sud

 Early in its existence, its population was split between French-speaking Roman Catholics and English-speaking Protestants.
 This changed by the middle of the century, as the Francophones became the overwhelming majority.

 The approximate territorial limits of the city were La Fayette Boulevard in the west, Bertrand Street in the south, Joliette Street in the east and St. Lawrence River in the north.
-The city hall of Montreal-South was located on 600 Préfontaine avenue.

 Like neighbouring Longueuil, Montreal-South was an enclave of the much larger Ville Jacques-Cartier.

+During a two-day referendum held on August 13 and August 14, 1960, Montreal-South residents decided with a 114 majority out of 800 eligible voters to merge with the city of Longueuil This would make Longueuil the second largest municipality in the south shore after Ville Jacques-Cartier, with a population of 25,000.
+The annexation project was supported by the existing city of Longueuil and forwarded to the provincial government in September 1960 for cabinet approval.
+On January 28, 1961, Montreal-South officially merged with Longueuil, keeping the latter's name.